-The dhoti falls from the waist and partially or fully covers the legs by the pleating, folding and knotting of an unstitched length of cloth.
-The fabric for a dhoti is woven as a single rectangular piece and worn without any cutting or stitching.
-Its size varies from two to five meters in length and one to one and a half meters in width.
-It is usually white and made of cotton.
 Dhotis were worn from the Vedic period onwards, if not earlier.
 Men and women of this period wore three garments, namely the loincloth or nivi, which had a long unwoven fringe, a garment or vasa and an over garment or adhivasa.
-There are numerous detailed representations from all the dynasties that reigned between the first and the fourth century A.D., indicating that the dhoti continued to be worn and that innovations were introduced, from time to time.
+There are numerous detailed representations from all the dynasties that reigned between the first and the 14th century A.D., indicating that the dhoti continued to be worn and that innovations were introduced, from time to time.
 For instance, the dhoti could be tied to the waist with a waist cloth that had a bow shaped knot with a patka hanging down the front.
-By the tenth century, the dhoti had been in existence for a fairly long period and several regional and local particularities had crept into its modes of draping.
+By the 10th century, the dhoti had been in existence for a fairly long period and several regional and local particularities had crept into its modes of draping.

 In this period, the dhoti underwent incredible modifications in style, length of fabric and even its wearers.
 Yet, it continued to hold sway as the most popular of all the clothes available to Indian men.
 The dhoti is still draped at the waist, with elaborate pleating in the front and back.
 The differences in draping modes arise from social status, the occupation of the wearer and of course, individual taste.
 These numerous styles are developed through variations in the method of knotting and pleating, the length of the dhoti and the texture of the cloth.
 Men with sedentary occupation generally wear a long and extravagantly pleated dhoti.
 Those whose work involves more arduous physical labour wear a shorter style.

-Tevata Dhoti or the Mid-calf length is when the dhoti is first divided into two sections of unequal length, the right side being three times the length of the left, which is approximately only half a meter long.
+Tevata Dhoti: It is also called Mid-calf length dhoti.
+In this style of draping, the dhoti is first divided into two sections of unequal length, the right side being three times the length of the left, which is approximately only half a meter long.
 The left pallav is used to wrap the front part of the waist.
 Roughly 30 cms of each pallav of the dhoti are gathered together.
 The fabric of the left side is kept close to the skin and that of the right is crossed over the left and roughly tucked at centre front to secure the dhoti.
 The upper selvedge of the right side of the dhoti is gathered roughly from the centre front to form three pleats, which are tucked in at centre front.
 This leaves approximately a metre of cloth free.
 The right side pallav is then lifted and pulled tightly between the legs and tucked in at centre front.
 The second corner is then rolled and tucked inside.